Whatsapp/Mobile Contact number:

 Founded in 1981, the University of Macau (UM) is the only internationalised public comprehensive university in Macao, with a modern governance model.
 80 per cent of its faculty members are from outside Macao.
 With English as the main medium of instruction, the university is committed to producing creative and socially responsible graduates with a global mindset and international competitiveness.

-UM is ranked in the 301-350 bracket in the Times Higher Education (THE) World University Rankings 2020, with a global ranking of No 9 in International Outlook, No 37 in the THE Asia University Rankings, No 60 in the THE Asia-Pacific University Rankings, and No 42 in the THE Young University Rankings.
-In the Quacquarelli Symonds (QS) World University Rankings 2021, it is ranked No 367.
-It is among the top 1% in Essential Sciences Indicators (ESI) rankings in eight subjects, namely Engineering, Chemistry, Computer Science, Pharmacology & Toxicology, Materials Science, Clinical Medicine, Psychiatry/Psychology, and Social Sciences, General.
+UM is ranked in the 201-250 bracket in the Times Higher Education (THE) World University Rankings, with a global ranking of No 5 in International Outlook, No 38 in the THE Asia University Rankings, and No 39 in the THE Young University Rankings, and No 1 in the Association of Portuguese Speaking Universities.
+In the Quacquarelli Symonds (QS) World University Rankings, it is ranked No 322.
+It is among the top 1% in Essential Sciences Indicators (ESI) rankings in ten subjects, namely Engineering, Computer Science, Chemistry, Materials Science, Pharmacology & Toxicology, Psychiatry/Psychology, Biology & Biochemistry, Clinical Medicine, Social Sciences, General, and Agricultural Sciences.

 An International University

-UM has earned recognition for its high degree of internationalisation.
+UM is an international university with a multicultural campus.
+It adopts a modern governance model and recruits faculty members internationally.
 80 per cent of its faculty members are from outside Macao.
 The fact that English is the main medium of instruction at UM has attracted outstanding students from around the world, which in turn has created a vibrant, multicultural campus.
 The university constantly expands its international network and actively builds new platforms for international collaboration in order to broaden the students’ horizons.
-It has established collaboration agreements with more than 260 institutions of higher learning in over 33 countries and regions.
-UM students can choose from 168 institutions around the world for exchange programmes or overseas studies.
+It has established collaboration agreements with more than 250 institutions of higher learning in over 30 countries and regions.
+UM students can choose from over 150 institutions around the world for exchange programmes or overseas studies.
 The university also provides students with many internship opportunities, both local and overseas, in order to enhance their employability upon graduation.

-The university maintains close contact with universities in Portuguese-speaking countries and has launched dual degree programmes and joint postdoctoral training programmes with many top universities in the world.
-UM has an outstanding team of faculty members, many of whom have earned prestigious titles such as member of Academia Europaea (Academy of Europe), fellow of the Royal Academy of Engineering, fellow of the Royal Society of Chemistry, fellow of the Institute of Electrical and Electronics Engineers, member of the Portuguese Academy of Sciences, fellow of the American Society for Metals, fellow of the American Association for the Advancement of Science, fellow of the American Physical Society, fellow of the American Society of Civil Engineers, fellow of the American Educational Research Association, fellow of the American Psychological Association, president of the IEEE’s Systems, Man, and Cybernetics Society, fellow of the Hong Kong Academy of Engineering Sciences, and Chang Jiang Scholar Chair Professor (Ministry of Education).
+UM has an outstanding team of faculty members, many of whom have earned prestigious titles such as member of Academia Europaea (Academy of Europe), fellow of the Royal Academy of Engineering, fellow of the Royal Society of Chemistry, fellow of the Institution of Engineering and Technology, fellow of the Institute of Electrical and Electronics Engineers, member of the Portuguese Academy of Sciences, fellow of the American Association for the Advancement of Science, fellow of the American Society of Civil Engineers, fellow of the American Psychological Association, president of the IEEE’s Systems, Man, and Cybernetics Society, fellow of the Hong Kong Academy of Engineering Sciences, and Chang Jiang Scholar Chair Professor (Ministry of Education).

 Not only does the university constantly search for high-calibre scholars, it also offers attractive work conditions to enable faculty members to achieve their full potential.
 In addition, it has launched the UM Macao Talent Programme to nurture young local scholars and to encourage talented professionals to develop their careers in Macao.